PhD, Physics (Particle Astrophysics), Temple University, 2013

 BS, Physics Education, West Chester University, 2006

-With over seven years teaching and tutoring experience, I am a personable physicist and educator with research interests in nuclear physics, particle astrophysics, and education.
+With over 16 combined years of teaching and tutoring experience, I am a personable physicist and educator with over five years of experience modeling, simulating, and analyzing data using various software packages and computer programming languages.
 Currently, I am an ORISE postdoctoral fellow at the Transportation Security Laboratory, an astronomy adjunct professor at Rowan University, and a private tutor to high school students.
 Some of my awards and honors include graduate awards at Temple University: the Award for Outstanding Teaching and the Scholarship for Outstanding Physics Graduate Students.
 I am an active member of the Association of Women in Science, and I have volunteered for events such as the Philadelphia Area Girls Enjoying Science (PAGES) Mini-Conference and the Science Leadership Academy Science Fair.

 My research interests include topics in particle astrophysics (dark matter, neutrinos), nuclear physics (X-ray CT, radiation detection, bulk explosives detection), and STEM education (literacy and women/minorities).
 I have performed research at Fermi National Accelerator Laboratory, NASA's Goddard Space Flight Center, Gran Sasso National Laboratory, and the Transportation Security Laboratory and I have presented my work at National Nuclear Physics Summer School and APS April Meetings.